sosuisen/javafx-controller-support/README.md

 - `fx:controller` must be specified in the FXML file. `FXMLLoader.setController()` is not supported.
 - This extension will not function correctly unless there is a class in the project that extends `javafx.application.Application`.

-## Extension Settings
+# Restriction

-This extension does not contribute any settings.
+This extension does not support FXML files that are loaded using fx:include.

 ## Issues